IcaroCaetano/poc-terraform/poc-terraform-ec2-sg/README.md

 - AWS account with access keys configured (aws configure)

 - A valid EC2 Key Pair already created in AWS for SSH access

+##   🚀 How It Works

+### 1- Provider Configuration

+- Connects Terraform to AWS using the aws provider.

+### 2 - Security Group

+- Allows inbound traffic on port 22 (SSH) from anywhere.

+- Allows inbound traffic on port 80 (HTTP) from anywhere.

+- Allows all outbound traffic.

+### 3 - EC2 Instance

+- Creates an Ubuntu-based EC2 instance (t2.micro by default).

+- Attaches the Security Group created earlier.

+- Associates a key pair for SSH login.

+### 4 - Outputs

+- Displays the Public IP and Public DNS of the created instance.

+## 🛠 Usage

+### 1. Initialize Terraform

+´´´

+terraform init
+´´´